 - Gokyo Ri (5357 m).
 It is the best point to see the Gokyo valley, surrounding lakes and glaciers.

-- The highest pass of the trek- Cho La Pass
+- The highest pass of the trek- Cho La Pass.

 Everest High Passes Challenging Trek in September

-You will reach Lobuche via the Kongmala Pass, Thangnak via the Chola-la Pass and Lungdhen via the Renjola Pass.
+You will reach Lobuche via the Kongmala Pass, Thangnak via the Chola-la Pass, and Lungdhen via the Renjola Pass.

 September is the best time of the year for this trek.
-The thrill and challenge you face during this trek are best supported by September weather.
+The thrill and challenge you face during this trek are best supported by the September weather.

 Highlights of the trek are: